 The Foundation has committed to constructing a 226-room hotel and conference center (hotel project) located on the campus of the University.
-The hotel project is estimated to be completed in the spring of 2021 for a total cost of \$84,000,000.
-The Foundation is financing the construction of the hotel project through bank financing, excess unrestricted or board designated assets, contributions from the City of Charlotte, and other private contributions and planned giving agreements.
+The hotel project is estimated to be completed in the spring of 2021 for a total cost of \$84,000,000 of which \$43,661,125 has been incurred through June 30, 2020.
+The Foundation is financing the construction of the hotel project through bank financing, excess net assets without donor restrictions, contributions from the City of Charlotte and other private contributions and planned giving agreements.
+The City of Charlotte has advanced \$4,000,000 to the Foundation for the purchase of an interest in the hotel conference center, which is reported under liabilities in the consolidated statement of financial position.